U.S. oil prices hit highest since mid-2015 on surprise output drop

 In international markets, Brent crude oil futures also rose, supported by ongoing supply cuts by top producers OPEC and Russia as well as strong demand from China.

-Brent crude futures - the international benchmark - were also up, rising 45 cents or 0.7 percent to $66.61 a barrel.
+Brent crude futures - the international benchmark - were also up, rising 23 cents to $66.39 a barrel.
 Brent broke through $67 earlier this week for the first time since May 2015.

 Since the start of the year, Brent and WTI have risen by 17 and 12 percent, respectively, although the price rises from mid-2017 are much stronger, at nearly 50 percent.

-Friday's WTI price rises were driven by a surprise drop in U.S. oil production, which last week dipped to 9.754 million barrels per day (bpd), down from 9.789 million bpd the previous week, according to data from the Energy Information Administration (EIA) released late on Thursday.
+Friday's WTI price rises were driven by a surprise drop in U.S. oil production <C-OUT-T-EIA>, which last week dipped to 9.754 million barrels per day (bpd), down from 9.789 million bpd the previous week, according to data from the Energy Information Administration (EIA) released late on Thursday.

 Continue Reading Below